 We ensure RSE is inclusive and meets the needs of all our pupils, including those with special educational needs and disabilities (SEND) by providing opportunities both in and out of school to promote physical, social and emotional understanding.
-The school recognises that pupils with SEND may need additional support to cope with the physical and emotional aspects of growing up.
 Carrying out a baseline assessment activity at the beginning of each new topic also ensures that the subsequent learning starts where the pupils are and is matched to their individual needs.

 RSE also fosters gender equality and LGBT+ equality by nurturing good relations across all characteristics - between people who share a protected characteristic and people who do not share it.
-Lessons are also sensitive to the wide variety of faiths that our students belong to.

 We believe relationships and sex education is important for our students and our school because it equips children and young people with the information, skills and positive values to have safe, fulfilling relationships, to enjoy their sexuality and to take responsibility for their sexual health and well-being.
-We aim to offer pupils a carefully planned programme on human development, relationships, sexuality and family life within a safe, comfortable atmosphere and in a relaxed relationship between teacher and pupil.